Phone scams

 Calls impersonating government officials, telecom operators, financial institutions, utility services, and other organizations.

-The scammers lured victims into handing over money under the pretext of compensation for allegedly substandard medications, with the total losses amounting to millions of rubles.
+The scammers extorted money under the pretext of compensation for supposedly ineffective medicines, causing losses amounting to millions of Russian rubles.

-Kazakhstan is preparing new rules for obtaining SIM cards: activation will be available only via biometric authentication (facial scan) and will be limited to 10 numbers per person.
-Find out how this will work in this post.
+Kazakhstan is preparing new rules for obtaining SIM cards: activation will be available only after biometric verification (facial recognition), with a limit of up to 10 phone numbers per person.

-Kazakhstan has strengthened security measures for services using the 1414 SMS gateway.
+Security measures have been strengthened in Kazakhstan for services that use the 1414 SMS gateway.

-Previously, scammers could use a person’s phone number to obtain a one-time code and create the illusion of an “official request.”
+Previously, scammers could use a person's phone number to trigger one-time verification codes and create the illusion of an "official request."

-Now, access to such systems is only possible through secure methods—Face ID, digital signatures, and eGov QR.
+Access to these systems is now allowed only through secure authentication methods, including Face ID, digital signatures (EDS), and eGov QR.

-Services that have not implemented the new requirements have been disconnected from the 1414 SMS gateway.
+Services that failed to implement the new requirements have been disconnected from the 1414 SMS gateway.

-The number-generation method allowed researchers to scan up to 70,000 numbers per second and collect information on 3.5 billion accounts, including phone numbers, profile photos, statuses, activity, device type, and connected devices.
+Using an automated number-generation method, researchers were reportedly able to test up to 70,000 numbers per second and gather information linked to approximately 3.5 billion accounts, including phone numbers, profile photos, status messages, activity data, device types, and connected companion devices.

-In China, a court has handed down death sentences to the organizers of a network of scam call centers and illegal online gambling operations.
+A Chinese court has sentenced the organizers of a network of scam call centers and illegal online gambling operations to death.

-We are talking about dozens of complexes, brutal violence within these centers, and thousands of lives ruined by this industry.
+The case involves dozens of compounds, severe violence within these centers, and thousands of lives destroyed by this criminal industry.

-According to UN estimates, hundreds of thousands of people in Southeast Asia were forced to work in such schemes.
-The damage exceeded $4 billion.
+According to United Nations estimates, hundreds of thousands of people in Southeast Asia have been forced to work in similar schemes.

 An online fraud scheme involving foreign nationals has been uncovered in Almaty.